-Given an allocation of capital, the central bank transfers resources to the capital scarce country until tradable consumption is equalized or the upper bound on the transfer binds.
+Given an allocation of capital, the central bank distributes its monetary income to the capital scarce country until tradable consumption is equalized or the upper bound on the transfer binds.
 Under this policy, the central bank is able to equalize consumption across the two countries if the allocation of capital is not too asymmetric.
-Otherwise, the country that has suffered a capital flight receives a positive net transfer from the central bank, but this is not enough to insulate its consumption from private capital flows.
+Otherwise, the country that has suffered a capital flight receives positive net inflows from the central bank, but this is not enough to insulate its consumption from private capital flows.

-Proposition 4 Suppose that assumptions (12), (25) and (26) hold, and that the central bank sets transfers according to (30).
+Proposition 4 Suppose that assumptions (12), (25) and (26) hold, and that the central bank allocates monetary income according to (30).
 Then there exists a stable symmetric no-fragmentation equilibrium.
 This is the unique equilibrium if